Originally posted on December 4th, 2017. Updated on June 28th, 2018.

 Minimum advertised price (MAP) policies and MAP enforcement have been around since the early 1900s.
 However, they’ve perhaps never been more relevant and useful than they are today.

 That’s because we live in a world of instant price comparison.
 Shoppers can get pricing on a product from multiple online sellers with just a few clicks.
 Pricing information on products is literally at their fingertips.

 MAP policies are especially vital when you consider the fact that ecommerce sales brought in nearly $395 billion in 2016 and accounted for 11.7 percent of total retail sales – a 15.6 percent increase from 2015.

-Even when shopping in a brick-and-mortar store, 67 percent of consumers still perform product research online at least occasionally.
+Even when shopping in a brick-and-mortar store, 67 percent of consumers still perform product research for retailers online at least occasionally.

 And why wouldn’t they?
 It’s just so easy to compare the price of similar products.

 Without some type of price floor in place, however, retailers and manufacturers are likely to find themselves in an ugly price war.
-And considering the fact that Amazon alone accounts for 43 percent of all U.S. online sales, it’s a war that they’re probably destined to lose.
+And considering the fact that Amazon alone accounts for 43 percent of all U.S. online sales, it’s a price war that they’re probably destined to lose.

 Minimum Advertised Price Policies Are Best for Business

 Creating a pricing boundary is essential to the stability and longevity of manufacturers as well as resellers.
 In the short term, it prevents them from getting caught up in a price war.

-But in the long term, the implications are much more profound.
+But in the long term, the implications of implementing MAP policies are much more profound.
 While slashing prices can increase conversions, the victory is only fleeting, and it often leads to brand erosion over time.